JanKolo04/REST_API_FIRM/README.md

   composer install
 ```

-To install all images in docker run this command in project directory.
+To install all images in docker run this command in main project directory.

 ```bash
   cd ..